Last updated: 20/05/25

 • .zshrc

-Apps marked with “🌕” emoji are optional (it depends if it’s a work or a personal Mac).
+Apps marked with “🌕” emoji are optional (it depends if it’s a work or a private Mac).

 • Import preferences from /Users/$USER/Library/Application Support/Alfred/Alfred.alfredpreferences